datahub-project/datahub/docs/managed-datahub/observe/column-assertions.md

 #### 1. Evaluation Schedule

-The **Evaluation Schedule**: This defines how often to evaluate the Column Assertion against the given warehouse Table.
+The **Evaluation Schedule**: This defines how often to evaluate the Column Assertion against the given warehouse table.
-This should usually be configured to match the expected change frequency of the Table, although it can also be less frequently depending on the requirements.
+This should usually be configured to match the expected change frequency of the table, although it can also be less frequently depending on your requirements.
 You can also specify specific days of the week, hours in the day, or even minutes in an hour.

 #### 2. Column Selection

 The **Column Selection**: This defines the column that should be monitored by the Column Assertion.
 You can choose from any of the columns from the table listed in the dropdown.
+Note that columns of struct / object type are not currently supported.

 #### 3. Evaluation Criteria

-The **Evaluation Criteria**: This defines the condition that each row in the table must adhere to in order for the Column Assertion to pass.
+The **Evaluation Criteria**: This defines the condition that must be satisfied in order for the Column Assertion to pass.

 For **Column Value Assertions**, you will be able to choose from a set of operators that can be applied to the column value.
 The options presented will vary based on the data type of the selected column.
-For example with numeric types, you can check that the column value is greater than a specific value.
+For example, if you've selected a numeric column, you can verify that the column value is greater than a particular value.
 For string types, you can check that the column value matches a particular regex pattern.
-You will also be able to control the behavior of null values in the column.
-If the **Allow Nulls** option is disabled, any null values encountered will be reported as a failure when evaluating the assertion.
+Additionally, you are able to control the behavior of the check in the presence of NULL values.
+If the
+**Allow Nulls** option is _disabled_, then any null values encountered will be reported as a failure when evaluating the assertion.
+If **Allow Nulls** is enabled, then nulls will be ignored; the condition will be evaluated for rows where the column value is non-null.

-For **Column Metric Assertions**, you will be able to choose from a list of common metrics and then specify the operator and value to compare against.
-The list of metrics will vary based on the data type of the selected column.
-For example with numeric types, you can choose to compute the average value of the column, and then assert that it is greater than a specific number.
-For string types, you can choose to compute the max length of all column values, and then assert that it is less than a specific number.
+For **Column Metric Assertions**, you will be able to choose from a list of common column metrics - MAX, MIN, MEAN, NULL COUNT, etc - and then compare these metric values to an expected value.
+The list of metrics will vary based on the type of the selected column.
+For example if you've selected a numeric column, you can choose to compute the MEAN value of the column, and then assert that it is greater than a specific number.
+For string types, you can choose to compute the MAX LENGTH of the string across all column values, and then assert that it is less than a specific number.

-#### 4. Row Evaluation Type
+#### 4. Row Selection Set

-The **Row Evaluation Type**: This defines which rows in the table the Column Assertion should evaluate.
+The **Row Selection Set**: This defines which rows in the table the Column Assertion will be evaluated across.
 You can choose from the following options:

-- **All Table Rows**: Evaluate the Column Assertion against all rows in the table.
+- **All Table Rows**: Evaluate the Column Assertion across all rows in the table.
 This is the default option.
 Note that this may not be desirable for large tables.

-- **Only Rows That Have Changed**: Evaluate the Column Assertion only against rows that have changed since the last evaluation.
+- **Only Rows That Have Changed**: Evaluate the Column Assertion only against rows that have changed since the last evaluation of the assertion.
 If you choose this option, you will need to specify a **High Watermark Column** to help determine which rows have changed.
-A **High Watermark Column** is a column that contains a constantly-incrementing value - a date, a time, or another always-increasing number.
-When selected, a query will be issued to the Table to look for rows with a new "high watermark", e.g. a value that is higher than the previously observed value, in order to determine which rows have changed within a given period of time.
+A **High Watermark Column** is a column that contains a constantly incrementing value - a date, a time, or another always-increasing number - that can be used to find the "new rows" that were added since previous evaluation.
+When selected, a query will be issued to the table to find only the rows that have changed since the previous assertion evaluation.

 ## Creating a Column Assertion